blue-season/pywarm/README.md

 ## Introduction

-PyWarm is a high-level neural network construction API for PyTorch.
+PyWarm is a lightweight, high-level neural network construction API for PyTorch.
 It only aims to simplify the network definition, and does not cover model training, validation or data handling.